eficode-academy/rf-katas/exercises/03-keywords_and_variables.md

 ${VARIABLE_NAME} =    variable value
 ```

 The `=` is optional and can be removed if you don't want to use it.
-You still need to have at least 2 spaces
+You still need to have two or more
-(preferably at least 4) between `${VARIABLE_NAME}` and `variable value`.
+(preferably at least four) spaces between `${VARIABLE_NAME}` and `variable value`.
 Also, variable names are completely
 case-insensitive.
 Robot also ignores spaces and `_` signs.
 This means that to robot these variables names:
 `${MYVARIABLE}`, `${MyVariable}`, `${MY VARIABLE}`, `${My_variable}`, and `${myvariable}` are actually all
 referring to the same variable.
 The recommended best practice is to define variables in the `*** Variables ***`